Spending a long weekend in Charleston

 We spent our time in Charleston exploring three of the nearby beaches and eating LOTS of delicious food.
 Something I love about Charleston is that you can do a lot or nothing at all and have an amazing time either way.

 Walking around and exploring downtown Charleston is the best.
 The Charleston City Market is an open market where you can purchase locally made goods.
 It’s a really popular stop for most people who visit Charleston.
 Surrounding the City Market are plenty of bars and restaurants.
 The Waterfront Park is a short walk from the City Market.
 It’s a beautiful park, especially at night.
 Taking a walking or a carriage tour are both popular options to see everything you want in the city, but I prefer to wander a bit and see where I end up.

 We spent an evening in Charleston after dinner, walking around, taking pictures, and stopping at a couple places for drinks.

-Henry’s House is a really fun bar to visit on an evening in the town.
+Henry’s is a really fun bar to visit on an evening in the town.
 They have a live band play every night and a really cozy rooftop bar.
 The service was great and I loved the atmosphere of the entire place.